ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-hybrid.rst

         plugin: "nav2_smac_planner/SmacPlannerHybrid"
         downsample_costmap: false           # whether or not to downsample the map
         downsampling_factor: 1              # multiplier for the resolution of the costmap layer (e.g. 2 on a 5cm costmap would be 10cm)
+        tolerance: 0.25                     # dist-to-goal heuristic cost (distance) for valid tolerance endpoints if exact goal cannot be found.
         allow_unknown: true                 # allow traveling in unknown space
         max_iterations: 1000000             # maximum total iterations to search for before failing (in case unreachable), set to -1 to disable
+        max_on_approach_iterations: 1000    # Maximum number of iterations after within tolerances to continue to try to find exact solution
         max_planning_time: 5.0              # max time in s for planner to plan, smooth
         motion_model_for_search: "DUBIN"    # Hybrid-A* Dubin, Redds-Shepp
         angle_quantization_bins: 72         # Number of angle bins for search